 Newer real estate agents that haven't been around for too long might be open to working for fewer rates.
 While such agents pose the risk of inexperience, they are more concerned about building their reputation and will do everything to deliver quality services.
 Newer real estate agents are concerned about positive reviews, increased sales, and customer referrals.
 With all this at stake, you should expect reliable services from them.
 The best part is that you can offer them a lower commission.

-While this is a great way to save money on real estate agent fees, you should be careful.
+Although this is a great way to save money on real estate agent fees, proceed with caution.
 Some agents are relatively new and could cost you big time.
 Instead of taking that risk, it is better to sell the home by yourself.
 As a homeowner, you know the sacrifice you had to make to buy it.
 This means you won't be willing to settle for less, no matter your situation.

 Any real transaction involving agents leads to you paying real estate agent fees.
-While the fee is justified, it shouldn't be too high that it significantly lowers your earnings.
+Even though the fee is justified, it shouldn't be too high that it significantly lowers your earnings.
 As the person selling a home, you deserve to keep every penny from the transaction.
 If possible, you shouldn't work with a real agent at all.
-You can choose to sell your home through FSBO, a method that is free from agents and brokers.
-If you have to work with an agent, ensure their fee is very affordable.
+If you have to work with an agent, make sure their fee is very affordable.

 Unreal Estate holds real estate brokerage licenses under the following names in multiple states and locations:

 Unreal Estate LLC (f/k/a USRealty Brokerage Solutions, LLP)

 Unreal Estate Inc. (f/k/a Abode Technologies, Inc. (dba USRealty.com))